-The BBH system has two occupied degenerate bands that possess two cancelling dipole moments and a non-vanishing quadrupole moment.
-By adapting the Wilson loop calculation, the degeneracy is lifted, resulting in two distinct single-band subspaces where Wannier bands become non-degenerate.
+The BBH system has two occupied degenerate bands that possess two canceling dipole moments and a non-vanishing quadrupole moment.
+By adopting the Wilson loop calculation, the degeneracy is lifted, resulting in two distinct single-band subspaces where Wannier bands become non-degenerate.
 Consequently, each Wannier band carries its own topological invariant, which can be obtained through the nested Wilson loop calculation \cite{BBH2017}.
-Following the calculation, a quadrupole moment $q_{xy}=\frac{1}{2}$ signifies that the system is topological, while $q_{xy}=0$ signifies that the system is trivial.
+Following the calculation, a quadrupole moment $q_{xy}=\frac{1}{2}$ indicates that the system is topological, while $q_{xy}=0$ means that the system is trivial.

-In our study, we consider a vertically stacked configuration composed of topologically distinct layers, taking into account the vertical nearest-neighbor site coupling denoted by $t_\mathrm{v}$.
-Fig.~\ref{fig:configurations} (b) illustrates the considered BBH bilayer system and its unit cell, where the top and bottom layers are topological and trivial, respectively.
-For trilayer systems, we consider two cases as shown in Figs.~\ref{fig:configurations} (d) and (e), where the arrangements of the topological and trivial layers are flipped.
+In this paper, we consider a vertically stacked configuration composed of topologically distinct layers, taking into account the vertical coupling of the nearest neighbor site denoted by $t_\mathrm{v}$.
+Fig.~\ref{fig:configurations} (c) illustrates the considered BBH bilayer system and its unit cell, where the top and bottom layers are topological and trivial, respectively.
+For trilayer systems, we consider two cases as shown in Figs.~\ref{fig:configurations} (e) and (f), where the arrangements of the topological and trivial layers are flipped.